deepaksood619/deepaksood619.github.io/docs/devops/others/servers/readme.md

 5. Meinheld
 6. mod_WSGI
 7. WildFly (JBoss) written in Java
+8. Microsoft IIS (Internet Information Services)

 ![image](../../../media/DevOps-Others-Servers-image1.jpg)

 ## Proxy Server

-In computer networks, a**proxy server** is a [server](https://en.wikipedia.org/wiki/Server_(computing))(a computer system or an application) that acts as an [intermediary](https://en.wikipedia.org/wiki/Intermediary) for requests from [clients](https://en.wikipedia.org/wiki/Client_(computing)) seeking resources from other servers.A client connects to the proxy server, requesting some service, such as a file, connection, [web page](https://en.wikipedia.org/wiki/Web_page), or other resource available from a different server and the proxy server evaluates the request as a way to simplify and control its complexity.Proxies were invented to add structure and [encapsulation](https://en.wikipedia.org/wiki/Encapsulation_(networking)) to [distributed systems](https://en.wikipedia.org/wiki/Distributed_computing).
+In computer networks, a **proxy server** is a [server](https://en.wikipedia.org/wiki/Server_(computing))(a computer system or an application) that acts as an [intermediary](https://en.wikipedia.org/wiki/Intermediary) for requests from [clients](https://en.wikipedia.org/wiki/Client_(computing)) seeking resources from other servers.A client connects to the proxy server, requesting some service, such as a file, connection, [web page](https://en.wikipedia.org/wiki/Web_page), or other resource available from a different server and the proxy server evaluates the request as a way to simplify and control its complexity.Proxies were invented to add structure and [encapsulation](https://en.wikipedia.org/wiki/Encapsulation_(networking)) to [distributed systems](https://en.wikipedia.org/wiki/Distributed_computing).

 https://en.wikipedia.org/wiki/Proxy_server